mimergel/sap-hana-vm/README.md

 	- Via CLI: https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli
 	- Via Portal: https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal
 * I don't like entering so many variables manually.
 Isn't there a better way?
-	- Create variable groups in the Pipelines Library and assign the groups to the pipelines
+	- Create variable groups in the Pipelines Library and assign the groups to the relevant pipelines
 	- For example you could use a set of global variables relevant for all pipelines and a set for specific areas like, workload types, subscriptions, regions, etc. See an example here: